jenkinsci/google-kubernetes-engine-plugin/docs/IntegrationTest.md

 -->
 Before running `helm install`, add the following modification to the file `jenkins/values.yaml`:

-* Directly below the line which reads `Agent:`, add these three lines:
+* Directly below the line which reads `Agent:`, add the additional lines shown here:
     ```yaml
     Agent:
-        Image: us.gcr.io/jenkins-gke-plugin/jenkinsagent
+        Image: gcr.io/jenkins-gke-plugin/jenkinsagent
         ImageTag: latest
     ```

-See the [Dockerfile](../jenkinsagent/Dockerfile) for the `us.gcr.io/jenkins-gke-plugin/jenkinsagent`
+See the [Dockerfile](../jenkinsagent/Dockerfile) for the `gcr.io/jenkins-gke-plugin/jenkinsagent`
 image.

 When running `helm install` remove the flag `--version` and its argument.